top of page

 Fausto Corvino profile picture

-I hold a PhD in Politics, Human Rights and Sustainability (with research in political theory) from the Scuola Superiore Sant'Anna in Pisa.
+I hold an interdisciplinary PhD in Politics, Human Rights and Sustainability, with a research focus on political theory, from the Sant’Anna School of Advanced Studies.

 • LinkedIn